All Episodes

 alex jones

-Thanks to listeners for watching out of the Alex Jones Network Studios.
+Thanks to listeners for watching out of the Alex Jones Network studios.

-That Trump told you five years ago at the first declassification of 80% and then the new one he signed last week that has 15 days for them to develop the plan under law to release will, quote, seal the fate of the CIA and the deep state that we're still fighting basically the grandkids of and that Trump said to you it is just so horrible that he didn't release it the first time and then went on CIA involvement.
+And you were very clear that Trump told you five years ago at the first declassification of 80% and then the new one he signed last week that has 15 days for them to develop the planet or law to release will, quote, seal the fate of the CIA and the deep state that we're still fighting basically the grandkids of, and that Trump said to you, it is just so horrible that he didn't release the first time and then went on CIA involvement.

-And I love, most of the listeners know, you're good friends with Trump and all the rest of it, and Trump's even made some of those statements public.
+And I love most of the listeners know you're good friends with Trump and all the rest of it.

 They said, what's the source?